apache/incubator-streampark-website/docs/flink-k8s/1-deployment.md

 * **Flink Base Docker Image**： Base Flink Docker Image Tag can be obtained from  [DockerHub - offical/flink](https://hub.docker.com/_/flink) .And user can also use private image when Docker Register Account owns `pull` permission of it.

 * **Rest-Service Exposed Type**：Description of candidate values for native Flink K8s configuration [kubernetes.rest-service.exposed.type](https://ci.apache.org/projects/flink/flink-docs-stable/docs/deployment/config/#kubernetes) ：
-  * `ClusterIP`：ip that Apache StreamPark can access；
+  * `ClusterIP`：ip that Apache StreamPark™ can access；
-  * `LoadBalancer`：resource of LoadBalancer should be allocated in advance， Flink Namespace own permission of automatic binding，and Apache StreamPark can access LoadBalancer`s gateway；
+  * `LoadBalancer`：resource of LoadBalancer should be allocated in advance， Flink Namespace own permission of automatic binding，and Apache StreamPark™ can access LoadBalancer`s gateway；
-  * `NodePort`：Apache StreamPark can access  all K8s nodes；
+  * `NodePort`：Apache StreamPark™ can access  all K8s nodes；
 * **Kubernetes Pod Template**： It`s Flink custom configuration of pod-template.The container-name must be flink-main-container.
 If the k8s pod needs a secret key to pull the docker image, please fill in the information about the secret key in the pod template file.The example pod-template is as below：